DHJ Quick Take: The No. 1 Pick Presser

 The Column That Got Written

-Sherrington’s piece in The Dallas Morning News is framed as a press-freedom argument.
-It is not one.
-It is a media professional who leverages two young women’s personal lives into 900 words of traffic, presenting that leverage as a principle.
+Sherrington’s piece in The Dallas Morning News is framed as a press-freedom argument when it’s not.
+Instead, it was a media professional who leveraged two young women’s personal lives into 900 words of traffic, presenting that leverage as a principle, and the tell is in the column itself.

-The tell is in the column itself.
 Sherrington repeatedly concedes that the relationship is not, in fact, a story.
 He concedes Bueckers made it public a year ago.
 He concedes other WNBA couples have played together, won titles together, and gotten married.
 He concedes the Wings have handled couples on the roster before.
 He concedes Fudd and Bueckers didn’t deserve the framing he was about to give them.

 The Press Conference He Skipped

-The first happened Monday night on Zoom, immediately after the draft.
-Miller and Fernandez sat for a full Q&A on the entire process: how the front office identified the four players they believed had separated themselves from the rest of the class, the role free agency played in clarifying the pick, the consultation with Bueckers and Arike Ogunbowale during the evaluation, the second-round pick that followed, the relentless pace of the WNBA’s compressed offseason, and the roster-construction logic that produced the team Fudd would walk into Thursday.
+The Wings held two press conferences this week.
+The first took place on Monday night over Zoom, immediately after the draft.
+Miller and Fernandez went through a lengthy Q&A to discuss the entire process by which the front office identified the four players they viewed internally as having separated themselves from the rest of the options, the role free agency played in clarifying the pick, and the consultation with Bueckers and Arike Ogunbowale during the process.
+They also detailed the impact of the WNBA’s compressed calendar on their offseason moves and the roster-construction logic that produced the team Fudd joined on Thursday.

 He chose to wait until Thursday and write a different one.